timmo-nhn/XcaDocumentSource/Docs/XdsAndSoap.md

 *Table x: ITI-18 request*

 #### AdhocQuery Request types
-An `<AdhocQuery>` request is versatile in the sense that it can query for different types of items in the Document Registry.
+An `<AdhocQuery>` request can feature different queries for different types of items in the Document Registry.
 The example below shows an `<AdhocQueryRequest>` with id `urn:uuid:14d4debf-8f97-4251-9a74-a90016b0af0d` (`FindDocuments`).
 Each type of `<AdhocQuery>` has different requirements and optionalities for the slots used in the search.
 ##### AND/OR semantics
 An `<AdhocQueryRequest>` contains `<Slot>`s to specify which parameters/metadata to search for.
 Each `<Slot>` in the `<AdhocQueryRequest>` works as a **AND-clause**.
 However, for some slots, the `<Value>` elements in the `<ValueList>` works as an **OR-clause**.
 It can be thought of like this: